-Only contact the security team to report undisclosed security vulnerabilities in KNIME software products to help manage the process of fixing such vulnerabilities.
+Only contact the security team to report undisclosed security vulnerabilities in KNIME software products and services and manage the process of fixing such vulnerabilities.
 We cannot accept regular bug reports or other security-related queries.
 We will ignore mail that does not relate to an undisclosed security problem in KNIME software products and services.